Third Wave Coffee/F&B / SPECIALTY COFFEEUpdated: 01 May 2026

 Marketing and overhead: Customer acquisition, loyalty programmes, and corporate functions.

-At a 45.63% net loss ratio in FY2024 (the accounting ratio disclosed in the XBRL), Third Wave was spending approximately ₹1.48 for every ₹1 it earned.
+At a 45.63% net loss ratio in FY2024 (the accounting ratio disclosed in the filing data), Third Wave was spending approximately ₹1.48 for every ₹1 it earned.
 This is a store roll-out year, not a steady-state year.
 The question is whether the stores opened in FY2024 generate mature-store economics by FY2026 and beyond.

 FY2025: Revenue Steady, Losses Appear to Have Compressed

-FY2025 revenue from the MGT-7: ₹268.63 Cr.
-An 11% increase from FY2024's ₹241 Cr.
+FY2025 revenue was ₹268.63 Cr, an 11% increase from FY2024's ₹241 Cr.

 The growth rate decelerated sharply, from 67% in FY2024 to 11% in FY2025.
 Two possible explanations: